15 March, 2016

 - Once the starter is ready make the dough.
 First weigh the dry ingredients into a large mixing bowl.
 Use a whisk to combine and aerate.

 - Put the milk and butter into a saucepan and gently heat until the butter is melted.
 Don't boil, just warm the milk.
 Remove from the heat add the pumpkin flesh, mashing with a fork to combine or use a stick blender to purée.
 Pour this mixture over the dry ingredients along with the production starter.
 Use a dough scraper or spatula to mix for 2 minutes to thoroughly incorporate the ingredients.
 The dough will feel a little sticky at this stage but it shouldn't feel wet.
 However, as pumpkin moisture content can vary if the dough feels very sticky and wet add 20g extra flour and mix well to combine.

-To make the crosses combine 3 tablespoons flour with 2 tablespoons water, spoon into a ziplock bag and cut a small hole (approx 2mm) in one of the corners.
-Twist the bag and slowly squeeze out the paste onto the buns to make crosses.
 Roast Pumpkin - when roasting pumpkin for dinner I often bake extra for adding to baking.
 I slice the pumpkin into wedges - leaving the skin on as this is easy to peel off once cooked.
 Brush with a little ghee or coconut oil and season lightly with salt.
 Roast for 30 minutes at 190C until tender, flipping the pumpkin wedges after 15 minutes for even cooking.
 Cool then remove the skin and mash or puree.